lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

   [Get Hacker Vision Chrome Extension](https://chrome.google.com/webstore/detail/hacker-vision/fommidcneendjonelhhhkmoekeicedej?hl=en-US){:class='grn'}

 * ## DevTools Theme: Zero Dark Matrix
   If you spend a lot of time in the chrome web inspector, then this plugin is for you.
 Based on a molokai like colorscheme, this plugin restyles your dev console so it is more in line with a traditional dev themed text editor that will feel very familiar to users of Vim or Sublime.
-Because the web inspector itself is just HTML and CSS, this reskin attempts to recraft the console for ease of use and access, where panels have logical placement and are easily resized.
+Because the web inspector itself is just HTML and CSS, this re-skin attempts to re-craft the console for ease of use and access, where panels have logical placement and are easily resized.

-  There are some nice CSS3 animations that come with the plugin as well, giving an accordian and drawer like feel to chrome dev tools.
+  There are some nice CSS3 animations that come with the plugin as well, giving an accordion and drawer like feel to chrome dev tools.

   [Get Zero Dark Matrix Chrome DevTools Theme](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo?hl=en-US){:class='grn'}